 Houston Lawyers for Severance Agreements

-Understanding Your Rights with Regard to Severance Packages
+Understanding Your Rights in Regard to Severance Package Laws

 Companies are not required by law to provide severance packages to employees.
 As a result, severance agreements are offered at the discretion of an employer.
 Most severance agreements extend medical benefits and pay for a limited amount of time on the condition that the employee waives his or her right to sue the company.